Skip to main content

 December

-• added a new Mega configuration in the Dedicated line:
+• added a new Mega configuration to the Dedicated line:

 • processor: Intel® Xeon® Gold 6336Y 2.4 GHz / Turbo Boost mode 3.6 GHz, 46 vCPU;